-Lowe’s announces closed 31 stores in Canada in 2018, 34 more closings announced this week
+Lowe’s announced closure of 31 stores in Canada in 2018, 34 more closings announced this week

-In 2007 Lowe’s had already established 42 stores in Ontario and western Canada and sought to expand with the acquisition of its competitor with the over 400 Rona-Reno-Depot outlets, about half of which were in Quebec.
+In 2007 Lowe’s had already established 42 stores in Ontario and western Canada and sought to expand with the acquisition of its competitor Rona/Reno-Depot.
+This Canadian chain had over 400 Rona-Reno-Depot outlets, about half of which were in Quebec.

 It didn’t work out that way.

-At the time of the 2016 takeover, a bitter political debate occurred in Quebec.
+At the time of the 2016 takeover, a bitter political debate occurred in Quebec over the takeover.
 Rona was considered a Quebec success story and selling it to Americans was the business equivalent of selling off a national treasure.
-In fact a Quebec government minister left politics over the deal, that some had labelled a “scandal”.
+In fact a Quebec government minister lquit politics over the deal that some had labelled a “scandal”.
 The deal was approved by the federal government with the Economic Development minister at the time saying about Lowe’s, “They’re very committed to jobs here in Canada, they’re very committed to having senior management here in Canada.”

 In late November 2018 with the approach of Christmas just two years later, the giant American firm announced the closing of 31 stores across Canada and four support centres.